Sterling slips against euro, analysts see gains

 By Ritvik Carvalho

-LONDON, Jan 19 (Reuters) - Sterling slipped against a strengthening euro and gained against a weaker dollar on Tuesday ahead of U.S. Treasury Secretary nominee Janet Yellen's testimony before Congress.
+LONDON, Jan 19 (Reuters) - Sterling slipped against a strengthening euro and gained against a weaker dollar on Tuesday ahead of the confirmation hearing of Janet Yellen, U.S. President-elect Joe Biden's nominee for Treasury Secretary.

-Investors are preparing for Yellen, who served as head of the U.S. Federal Reserve from 2014-2018, to talk up the need for major fiscal stimulus and commit to a market-determined exchange rate when she testifies later in the day.
+Investors are preparing for Yellen, who served as head of the U.S. Federal Reserve from 2014-2018, to talk up the need for major fiscal stimulus and commit to a market-determined exchange rate when she testifies later on Tuesday.

 Analysts say greater fiscal stimulus and commitment to a market exchange rate would fit their views for further dollar weakness this year.